Differences Between U.S.-Based & Overseas Agencies

 • The best way to decide what kind of agency to work with is to understand your budget and SEO needs and do thorough research.

 As SEO nerds, we’re always happy to answer questions about our field.
-One question we’ve been hearing a lot lately from both existing and prospective clients is about the wisdom of hiring an overseas agency vs. a U.S.-based agency.
+Recently, we’ve been hearing from both existing and prospective clients wondering about the pros and cons of hiring an overseas SEO agency vs. a U.S.-based SEO agency.
+With 45% of all clicks coming from organic search alone, it’s vital to partner with the right SEO experts.
+So, how do you choose the best agency for your business?

 Understandably, brands shopping for digital marketing services want to make the best decision when it comes to costs, quality of work, and more.
-The digital marketing climate is fast-paced and dynamic, so to keep up with your competition, you need to make sure the agency you work with can get you real results.
+The digital marketing climate is fast-paced and dynamic.
+To keep up with your competition, you need to make sure the agency you work with can get you real results.
 At the same time, marketing teams will always be constrained by budgets.
 Many companies look to overseas agencies in an effort to keep costs low.

 So, is there really a difference between U.S. agencies and overseas agencies?
 If so, how should you decide what type of agency to hire?